molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_AK_02.md

 	a.
 In the **Resource group** section, locate the dialog box and provide the value **20532**.

 	a.
-Ensure that the **Pin to Dashboard** option is selected.

-	a.
-Click **Create**.
+Click the **Create** button.

-	> **Note** Wait for Azure to finish creating the storage account prior to moving forward with the lab.
+> **Note**: Wait for Azure to finish creating the storage account prior to moving forward with the lab.
 You will receive a notification when the *Storage Account* is created and you will see the Storage Account's blade.

 #### Task 2: Create a Virtual Machine

-1. In the navigation pane on the left side of the Azure Portal, scroll down, and click **All services**.
+1. In the navigation pane on the left side of the Azure Portal, click **All services**.

 1. In the **All services** blade that displays, click **Virtual machines**.